navikt/sykmeldinger-backend/README.md

 * Gradle
 * Kotest
 * Jackson
-* Redis

 #### Requirements

 * JDK 17

-## Deploy redis to dev:
-Deploying redis can be done with the following command: `kubectl apply --context dev-gcp --namespace teamsykmelding -f redis.yaml`

-## Deploy redis to prod:
-Deploying redis can be done with the following command: `kubectl apply --context prod-gcp --namespace teamsykmelding -f redis.yaml`

 ### Upgrading the gradle wrapper
 Find the newest version of gradle here: https://gradle.org/releases/ Then run this command: